Diocese of Covington: Clergy sexual abuse

-Reverend Earl Bierman was arrested in December 1992 on two counts of sodomy.
-The complainant said that Bierman assaulted him several times when he was age 15 in July and August 1974.
+Earl Bierman, a diocesan priest, was arrested in December 1992 on two counts of sodomy.
+The complainant said that Bierman assaulted him several times when he was age 15, in 1974.
 Two other men had also accused Bierman of assaulting them when they were minors.
 Bierman was arrested again in February 1993 for threatening a reporter.
 In May 1993, Bierman pleaded guilty to 29 counts of sexual assaults, combining cases from three counties into one.
 Over 60 individuals had filed complaints against him.
 In July 1993, Bierman was sentenced to 20 years in prison.
 He died in prison in 2006.

 In 2005, the diocese announced that it had settled with more than 100 victims of sexual abuse by paying them up to $120 million.
-The diocese agreed that any person who claimed to have been sexually abused by a member of the clergy or a lay employee could seek compensation, regardless of when the alleged abuse occurred.
-Under terms of the settlement, victims would be categorized depending upon the severity of their abuse.
-Payments would range from $5,000 to $450,000 for each victim, minus attorneys' fees.
-This was the largest financial settlement for any diocese in the United States at the time.
 The diocese acquired $40 million by liquidating some of its real estate assets, including the Marydale Retreat Center in Erlanger, and other investments.
 The remaining $80 million was paid by its insurance carriers.
-Additionally, Bishop Foys vowed to meet with every victim of abuse who was willing to meet, saying,"Those harmed by these shameful, despicable deeds now need the institutional Church and, more importantly, the pastoral Church to provide as much comfort and peace as possible.
-Our hearts must remain open, like Christ's."In 2009, local media reported that 243 victims of clergy sexual abuse in the diocese had received an average of $254,000 each, totaling approximately $79 million.
+Additionally, Bishop Foys vowed to welcome every victim of abuse who was willing to meet him.

+In 2009, local media reported that 243 victims of clergy sexual abuse in the diocese had received an average of $254,000 each, totaling approximately $79 million.
 The accused included 35 priests.
 In November 2019, it was reported that when the 2009 settlement was finalized, it totaled $90.5 million.

-In August 2019, Reverend David Glockner was arrested after being accused of inappropriately touching two high school girls who were volunteering in a construction project at a farm in Vanceburg.
-Shortly after his arrest, the diocese removed Glockner from ministry at his parish.
-In February 2020, the diocese cleared Glockner of any wrongdoing, and the criminal charges against him were dismissed.
-He was restored to ministry in Vanceburg.

 In July 2020, the diocese released a report on sexual abuse.
 It found that 59 priests and 31 other persons associated with the church had sexually abused children since at least 1950.
 However, it was reported in November 2019 that 92 priests and brothers who served in the diocese were accused of sexual abuse by not just the Vatican, but also by prosecutors and in civil litigation since 1959.